Hahn-Schickard/STAG-Modbus-Technology-Adapter/README.md

 # Modbus Technology Adapter

 ## Description
 A Technology Adapter, in the sense of the STAG platform, for the Modbus protocol

-## Licence

-© 2023 - Hahn-Schickard-Gesellschaft für angewandte Forschung e.V.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use any file of this project except in compliance with the License.
-A copy of the License is in the file `Apache-2.0`.
-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 ## Documentation